Online Marketplaces for Independent Workers Continue Growth Spurt

-Gary Swart, the CEO of oDesk, believes the growth his company has experienced proves that the market for e-work has matured and is no longer just for early adopters.
-Even big companies are embracing remote workers: Mashable reports that HP, Google, Microsoft, Cisco and AOL use oDesk and Elance to find and hire talent.
+Gary Swart, the CEO of Upwork, believes the growth his company has experienced proves that the market for e-work has matured and is no longer just for early adopters.
+Even big companies are embracing remote workers: Mashable reports that HP, Google, Microsoft, Cisco and AOL use Upwork and Elance to find and hire talent.

-Do you think oDesk, Elance and online marketplaces of their ilk can maintain this growth?
+Do you think Upwork, Elance and online marketplaces of their ilk can maintain this growth?

 More From Payscale